Achieving the Dream of an Anonymous Internet

 Secure Email Services

 Email is not private, nor is it secure.
-The technology that allows us to conveniently use email for personal and business communications was never designed with security in mind.
-It was developed before anyone foresaw how email would eventually be used, as a tool to communicate sensitive information to our families, banks, employers, and friends.
+The technology that allows us to conveniently use email for personal and business communications was never designed with security.
+It was developed before anyone foresaw how email would eventually be used.
+As a tool to communicate sensitive information to our families, banks, employers, and friends.

 Have you ever wondered how Yahoo!, Gmail, Hotmail, and others can offer valuable tools like email service for free?
-It’s because they use that information for advertisers, who track your online activities and email communications to target you with ads for products and services you’re likely to be interested in.
+It’s because they use that information for advertisers.
+They track your online activities and email communications to target you with ads for products and services you’re interested in.

 When it comes to private emails, Forbes recommends ProtonMail.
 It is the only known email service that cannot be traced or cracked by the NSA.
 If the NSA can’t access your emails, it’s unlikely hackers or identity thieves, or predatory advertisers can either.